Pi-Developers/Pi-Locker/README.md

 Intrdouction :

 >>There is a punch of lockscreens for android Devices, but only little  have the simplicity + awesome features,
->>so we decided to save the world and create this lockscreen replacement.\n
+>>so we decided to save the world and create this lockscreen replacement.
 >>This is not a coffee machine or your dishwasher,
 >> just an innovative lockscreen project that is still developing and will grow by time